Kong: Skull Island: Accolades

-Future
+Sequel

 In September 2015, Legendary moved Kong: Skull Island from Universal to Warner Bros., which sparked media speculation that Godzilla and King Kong would appear in a film together.
 In October 2015, Legendary confirmed that they would unite Godzilla and King Kong in Godzilla vs. Kong.
 Legendary plans to create a shared cinematic franchise "centered around Monarch" that "brings together Godzilla and Legendary's King Kong in an ecosystem of other giant super-species, both classic and new."
 Director Jordan Vogt-Roberts had expressed interest in doing a film about Marlow and Gunpei's time on the island, stating, "I keep joking that personally I'm more interested in doing a $30 million version of young John C. Reilly on the island.
 Just some weird, the odd-ball monster comedy with him and Gunpei."
 In Godzilla: King of the Monsters (2019), Joe Morton appears as an older Dr. Houston Brooks, a character originally portrayed by Corey Hawkins in Kong: Skull Island.
 Godzilla vs. Kong was released on March 24, 2021.

 In January 2021, Netflix and Legendary Television announced plans for an anime-style series set in the Monsterverse.
 A joint-venture between Legendary Television, Tractor Pants Productions, Powerhouse Animation Studios, and Netflix Animation, the series Skull Island was released on June 22, 2023.
 In November 2023, John Goodman reprised his Kong: Skull Island role as Bill Randa in the television series Monarch: Legacy of Monsters, alongside Anders Holm as a young Randa.